How to Track Website Traffic with Google Analytics

 • Identify Traffic Gaps on Your Site – You can identify which channel doesn’t perform well in attracting visitors, then optimize it to perform better

-How to Track Your Website Traffic in WordPress
+How to Track Website Traffic in WordPress

 (Don’t have a WordPress site?
 Skip down to the next section.)